thephpleague/oauth2-server/installation.md

 ## Generating encryption keys

-To generate an encryption key for the `AuthorizationServer` run the following code:
+To generate an encryption key for the `AuthorizationServer` run the following command in the terminal:

 {% highlight shell %}
 php -r 'echo base64_encode(random_bytes(32)), PHP_EOL;'